NIEM/NIEM.github.io/reference/artifacts/extension-schema-document/index.md

 use, or are derived from, the components in REFs and express additional vocabulary above and beyond the vocabulary available from REFs.

+{:.note}
+>An IEPD developer creates new data types or elements needed for the specific exchange with an extension schema document.

 {:.features}
 >
 > - Use explicit Conformance Target specified in the [Naming and Design Rules (NDR)]({{site.data.links.ndr}}).